-Successful negotiations require sound strategies.
-Today we present 12 recommended steps for developing productive mediation strategy to resolve any seemingly intractable conflict between parties.
+Successful mediation strategy requires sound strategies.
+Today we present 12 recommended steps for developing a productive dispute resolution strategy to resolve any seemingly intractable conflict between parties.

 The successful strategic mediator-advocate negotiation methods used by excellent attorneys all incorporated the following four characteristics.

-Transparency – Mediations are opportunities for the forthright exchange of information between all concerned parties.
+Transparency – The mediation process is an opportunity for the forthright exchange of information between all concerned parties.
 Cases can settle when everyone has sufficient information to assess their litigation prospects.
 Intentionally withholding information risks counterproductive results and having the other side become suspicious of case weaknesses.

 Tolerance – Many mediation cases, whether you are the attorney or the mediator, will require working extra hours, needing additional sessions, and even substantial telephonic follow-up work.
 Avoid rushing the process or the temptation to give up by staying focused on your objective.

 Compromise Flexibility – This characteristic is the most important.
-Mediations are successful when both lawyers and clients realize most lawsuits involve risks and the participants are willing to compromise for a reasonable resolution.
+Successful Mediation takes part when both lawyers and clients realize most lawsuits involve risks and the participants are willing to compromise for a reasonable resolution.
 Any party determined to “win” is wasting everyone’s valuable time and expense.

 THE 12 STRATEGIC NEGOTIATION STEPS FOR SUCCESSFUL MEDIATIONS